- Application Process

 - Pursuing instructional development opportunities (how could I teach differently to better facilitate deep student learning?).

-- Depending on the nature of the project, the Educational Development Centre (EDC) may be able to provide development support.
-Applicants are encouraged to consult the EDC before submission to discuss project needs and timelines and to determine if the work can be accommodated within available resources and/or completed within the time allotted by the grant.
-If so, a development plan created in collaboration with the EDC and receiving the EDC’s assent should be included in the submission.
+Depending on the nature of the project, Teaching and Learning Services (TLS) may be able to provide development support.
+Applicants are encouraged to consult TLS before applying to discuss project needs and timelines and to determine if the work can be accommodated within available resources and/or completed within the time allotted by the grant.
+If so, a development plan created in collaboration with TLS and receiving TLS’s assent should be included in the application.

-Each year, a Committee composed of two CUPE 4600, Unit 2 appointees and two University employees selected by the Provost will review the applications and select a recipient.
+A committee composed of two CUPE 4600, Unit 2 appointees and two university employees will review the applications and select a recipient.

 - Conduct a research-informed pilot investigation into the impact on student learning of a new or existing instructional method.
 Investigations of current practices would be done to establish baselines on current learning impact before investigating the impact of a new method.